Prash2002/progate_wol/README.md

 # LearNew

-This is a basic website for aspiring developers and beginners who’re learning to code
+This is a basic website for aspiring developers and beginners who’re learning to code.
+It is completely responsive.

 As a beginner myself, I know how difficult it is to take the first step.